 💡 If you decide to use IPs as customer identifiers, use the IP Resolver node in your Inbound Processing flow.
 Step 3 of the getting started guide can help you with the configuration.

-For more information on customer resolving, see the customer resolving documentation.
+For more information on customer resolution, see the customer resolution documentation.

 Step 3: Prepare Your Customer List - Configure Inbound Processing